Reconfigurable Physical Unclonable Function based on SOT-MRAM Chips

-There is still a lack of analysis of chip-level reconfiguration and external environment robustness for hybrid CMOS/SOT-MTJ processes, where temperature variations can cause both shifts of transistor and SOT-MTJ parameters.
-There exist two main metrics that are affected by temperature: read reliability and real-time reconfiguration.
-The universal enhancement technologies in terms of read reliability has been extensively studied in PUF-related works, for example, self-write-back (SWB)\cite{song2021environmental, Koh2023Improved}, temporal majority voting (TMV)\cite{gao2022concealable,park2022ber,zhao20201A1036}, unsteady bit masking or discard \cite{park2022ber,he2021AnAutomatic,zhao20201A1036,gao2022concealable}, and feedback compensation techniques\cite{zhao20201A1036,taneja2018fully,brussenskiy2015robust,cortez2015intelligent}, etc. Meanwhile, it is also necessary to ensure that reconfiguration operations are performed over the full temperature range.
-Specifically, the reconfiguration operation requires a stable operating window over the entire temperature range, where the challenge is the temperature-dependent drift of the critical current of the SOT-MTJ.
-Moreover, conventional feedback compensation techniques are not applicable to hybrid CMOS/SOT-MTJ chips, and new schemes for CMOS-integrated SOT-MRAM rPUFs need to be designed.
-However, the physical mechanism of the temperature effect of CMOS integrated SOT-MRAM chips is still unclear, and the real-time reconfiguration against external temperature fluctuations is facing two major bottlenecks: (i) the narrow operating window of reconfiguration requires high-precise circuit design; (ii) the shift of dynamic probability originating from various working temperature increases the complexity of the operating temperature compensation circuit.
+Two main metrics are affected by the temperature: the read reliability and real-time reconfiguration.
+Various studies on PUFs have focused on enhancing the read reliability over a wide temperature range, such as by SWB \cite{song2021environmental, Koh2023Improved}, temporal majority voting (TMV) \cite{gao2022concealable,park2022ber,zhao20201A1036}, unsteady bit masking or discard \cite{park2022ber,he2021AnAutomatic,zhao20201A1036,gao2022concealable}, and feedback compensation \cite{zhao20201A1036,taneja2018fully,brussenskiy2015robust,cortez2015intelligent}.
+Meanwhile, fewer studies have considered ensuring that real-time reconfiguration can be performed over a wide temperature range.
+Real-time reconfiguration requires a stable operating window, and a major challenge is the temperature-dependent drift of the critical current for the MTJ.
+Moreover, conventional feedback compensation techniques are not applicable to CMOS-integrated SOT-MRAM chips, so new schemes for rPUFs need to be designed.
+However, the physical mechanism by which the temperature affects CMOS-integrated SOT-MRAM chips is still unclear, and the real-time reconfiguration against external temperature fluctuations faces two major bottlenecks: (i) a narrow operating window that requires highly precise circuit design; (ii) the shift in dynamic probability with the operating temperature that increases the complexity of the compensation circuit.